webcompere/streamo/README.md

 ```

 Here the first even number is `2`.
 The `findFirst` method returns an `Optional<number>` in this case,
 which contains the `2`.
-The array is not converted into an equal-sized array by calling the `filter` function
+The array is not converted into a full filtered copied of the original by calling the `filter` function
 8 times.
 Instead, the filter function is called until we find our first even number and then we stop.

 The `Optional` class, also copied from Java, is a way to represent a value, or the absence of a value, as